mohammadfarheen/practice-with-hive/README.md

 # practice-with-hive

 ## What is Hiave?
-Hive is a data warehouse infrastructure tool to process structured data in Hadoop.
-It resides on top of Hadoop to summarize Big Data, and makes querying and analyzing easy.
+Apache Hive is an open source, data warehousing tool that is built on top of Hadoop system to handle its unstructured, semi structured data.

 ## What is Hadoop?
 Hadoop is an open-source framework to store and process Big Data in a distributed environment.
 It contains two modules, one is MapReduce and another is Hadoop Distributed File System (HDFS).